Punt (boat): For the beginner

 The habit of relaxing at the end of the stroke helps to avoid falling in should the pole unexpectedly get stuck.
-If it does stick, let it go and use the paddle to bring the punt back to it.
+When this happens, immediately attempt to twist the pole, and if this fails to free it rapidly, let it go and use the paddle to bring the punt back to it.
+Attempting to maintain a hold on a completely stuck pole is the most common cause of involuntary swimming as the punt will generally continue moving.

 For the more experienced

 More experienced punters steer during the stroke instead of using the pole as a rudder.
 To do this they stand further forward and keep to one side of the punt.
 To turn towards the side the punter is facing, the pole is thrown close to the punt and pulled towards the punter during the stroke (this is called "pinching" the punt); to turn the other way the pole is thrown slightly further out and the feet are pulled towards the pole (this is called "shoving around").

 Some experienced punters punt one-handed.
-This technique is slower and harder to master than punting with both hands, and consists of a "bucket" recovery of the pole (where the pole is thrown forward rather than just pulled up), except that this recovery is done with one hand.
+This technique is slower and harder to master than punting with both hands, and consists of a "bucket" recovery of the pole, where the pole is thrown forward rather than just pulled up, except that this recovery is done with one hand.

 It is also feasible to punt one-handed while turning the punt pole over, in the manner of a paddle wheel.
 The advantage this gives the punter is that the pole can be dropped onto the river bed at an angle forward of the punter's position, while the momentum of the punt continues.
 When the pole comes vertical, pressure can be applied immediately to drive the punt forwards.
 This style of punting is particularly effective at providing power more continuously in fast-flowing streams or when the punt is moving quickly.
 This technique is more easily executed in shallow rivers.

 Racing punters tend to stand in the middle of the punt, because it is more efficient to do so.
 Indeed, many racing punts have cross braces with canvas covers both fore and aft, so it is only possible to stand in the middle.
 Pleasure punters may like to try punting from the middle, but it is probably advisable to remove the seats and the passengers first.

 It is also possible to punt tandem, that is with two punters standing one behind another in the middle of the boat, and generally punting from the same side.
 Some punt races are organised for pairs punting tandem.